markedup-mobi/metroappsite-mvc/README.md

 ## Configuration Instructions

-1. Fork and clone this repository.
+Fork and clone this repostiory, and then:

 1. Edit the marketing text (features, testimonials, headers, etc...) on [Index.cshtml][7].
 1. Add your own carousel pictures to [Index.cshtml][7].
 MetroAppSite uses the [Twitter Bootstrap photo carousel][3].
 1. Embed your own [Twitter timeline widget] [5] on [Index.cshtml][7].